albrat/alexa-avs-sample-app/README.md

 * Reduced total number of steps to complete project.
 * Hardcoded certificate paths.
 * Included instructions for matching ALPN and JDK versions.

+TODO - change the path in config.js and config.json files to include -master, so like /home/pi/Desktop/alexa-avs-raspberry-pi-master/samples/javaclient/certs/server/node.key etc.

+[TODO - make sure all screenshots now reflect the -master path.]